 Can I freeze this?
 This dish is best made fresh and served straight away.
 But if you need to you can freeze it.
 Once you've added the gnocchi leave the dish to cool.
 When the dish has cooled completely, transfer it to an airtight, freezer-safe container, seal and freeze for up to 3 months.
 To serve, defrost thoroughly in the fridge overnight before reheating.
 Loosely cover with foil and bake until it is thoroughly heated through.
 Then complete the dish by adding the mozzarella and veggie parmesan and cook for a further 10 minutes uncovered in the oven.

 How long will this last in the fridge?
 If you do have any leftovers, store them in the fridge and reheat in the oven.
 Cover the dish loosely with foil and bake in the oven until piping hot.
-There may be some texture difference due to the mozzarella.
+There may be some texture differences due to the mozzarella.

 More Tasty Comfort Food Inspiration

 If you love gnocchi then you'll love my Pan-Fried Gnocchi with Spinach and Tomatoes, this is a really tasty dinner and always goes down so well in my house.
 Or try my Creamy Gnocchi with Sun-Dried Tomatoes, this is proper comfort food.
 If you prefer a lighter gnocchi dish try my Pesto Gnocchi with Peas and Courgettes.
 Not a fan of gnocchi then try my Baked Tortellini, it's so easy to make and tastes amazing!
 And if you fancy something totally different, try my Tofu Tikka Masala another great comfort food recipe.

 Have you made this Gnocchi Bolognese Bake Recipe?
 Rate it and leave me a comment below to let me know what you think!